wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

 are typically generated in about a third of a millisecond (~323µs on average), which I was pretty happy with.

-The problem was, for my convenience the server that hosts Linked List was located in Australia, where I live.
-Unfortunately, most other people do not live in Australia, and we're a long way from everywhere.
+The problem was, for my convenience the server hosting Linked List was located in Australia, where I live.
+Unfortunately most other people do not live in Australia, and we're a long way from everywhere.
 This meant that visitors would often encounter a lot of latency, just due to the distances covered.
 Is this _really_ a problem for a lightweight website with